 Monash Health and Latrobe Regional Hospital began working together on this project in February 2019 to address these inequalities by improving access to clinical trials for patients in the Gippsland region through a tele-trials model and the establishment of Latrobe Regional Hospital as an independent trials site.
 The project will leverage the experience of Monash Health trials coordinators and oncologists to mentor clinical trials staff at Latrobe Regional Hospital in setting up a clinical trials facility, and recruiting and managing patients involved in oncology clinical trials.

 In October 2019, Latrobe Regional Hospital opened its first oncology clinical trial, DYNAMIC Rectal, which is now recruiting patients.
 You can read about DYNAMIC Rectal in the following news stories from the MPCCC monthly E-newsletter.

-The Monash-Gippsland Tele-trials Project will increase access to clinical trials for people in the Gippsland region and reduce the need for people with cancer to travel to large metropolitan centres in Melbourne to undertake trial-related visits and procedures.
-Collaboration and networking between rural/regional and metropolitan health service centres will be established through the project, delivering greater engagement in research activities and contributing to workforce development.
+The Monash-Gippsland Tele-trials Project will improve equity in cancer care by reducing barriers to clinical trials for patients in the Gippsland region.
+Additionally, collaboration and networking between rural/regional and metropolitan health service centres will be established through the project, delivering greater engagement in research activities and contributing to workforce development.
 This will drive improvements in evidence-based practice in clinical trials resulting from an increase in the rate of recruitment and participation of patients in clinical trials.

 MPCCC acknowledges the support of the Victorian State Government.